eola-z-CS2103/CS2101/docs/UserGuide.md

 :information_source: **Note:**
 If the `F1` key is bound to a different function in your computer settings, the keyboard shortcut to view help window may not work as expected.
 </div>
 [Table of Contents](#table-of-contents)

 <!-- @@author xenosf -->

-### <u>Category 7 - Mouse interaction</u>

 While NetworkBook is optimised for use with keyboards and text commands, it also has buttons you can click to execute certain commands.
-Relevant commands and explanations of their functionalities are outlined below:

 #### Filter (equivalent to [`filter` command](#filter-contacts-list-filter-by-field-with-term))